AbdelrahmanGPT/CIPHER-F/README.md

 ## 📌 Overview

-**CIPHER-F** is a secure and lightweight file encryption and decryption system built in **C++**, designed to provide reliable protection for sensitive data through a simple and user-friendly interface.
+**CIPHER-F** is a secure file encryption and decryption system built in **C++ using structural (procedural) programming**.

-The project combines encryption techniques with structured system design to make secure file handling both accessible and efficient.
+It is designed to provide reliable file protection through a simple, menu-driven interface while maintaining efficiency, clarity, and ease of use.

 ---

 ## 💡 Motivation

-With the increasing need for data privacy, managing secure file operations is essential.

-**CIPHER-F** was developed to simplify file encryption and decryption for users by providing an intuitive system that removes complexity while maintaining strong data protection capabilities.
+As data security becomes increasingly important, users need simple and efficient tools for protecting their files.

+**CIPHER-F** was developed to provide a lightweight and accessible solution for file encryption and decryption using a structured programming approach, focusing on simplicity, usability, and clean separation of logic.

 ---

 ## ⚙️ Key Features

-- 🛡️ **File Encryption** — Secure files using a custom encryption key system
+- 🛡️ **File Encryption** — Encrypt files using a custom encryption key
-- 🔓 **Manual Decryption** — Decrypt files using user-provided keys for full control
+- 🔓 **Manual Decryption** — Decrypt files using user-provided keys
-- 🤖 **Automatic Decryption** — Seamless decryption using stored secure keys
+- 🤖 **Automatic Decryption** — Decrypt files using stored keys for convenience
-- ⚡ **Optimized Performance** — Reduced file operation time by up to 40%
+- ⚡ **Optimized Performance** — Improved file operation efficiency by up to 40%
-- 🧠 **User-Friendly Design** — Simple navigation and structured workflow
+- 🧠 **Simple CLI Interface** — Menu-driven system for easy navigation

 ---

 ## 🖥️ System Interface

-- 🚀 **Startup Screen** — Welcomes users to CIPHER-F
+- 🚀 **Startup Screen** — Welcome message and initialization
-- 📋 **Main Menu** — Central navigation for all operations
+- 📋 **Main Menu** — Navigation for all system operations
-- 📝 **Encryption Screen** — Input file name + key to encrypt files
+- 📝 **Encryption Screen** — Input file name and encryption key
-- 🔓 **Manual Decryption Screen** — Decrypt using custom input keys
+- 🔓 **Manual Decryption Screen** — Decrypt files using user input
-- 🤖 **Auto Decryption Screen** — One-click secure decryption using stored keys
+- 🤖 **Automatic Decryption Screen** — Fast decryption using stored keys
-- 👋 **Exit Screen** — Clean termination with farewell message
+- 👋 **Exit Screen** — Clean program termination

 ---

+## 🧱 Design Approach

+The system is implemented using **structural (procedural) programming in C++**, with a modular function-based design.

+The architecture follows software design principles inspired by:

+- 🧩 **Single Responsibility Principle (SRP)** — Each function handles a specific task
+- 🔌 **Open/Closed Principle (OCP)** — The system is structured to allow extension with minimal modification
+- 🔗 **Interface Segregation Principle (ISP)** — Functionality is divided into small, focused components

+---

 ## 📈 Impact

-- 👥 Adopted by **50+ users** for secure file operations
+- 👥 Used by **50+ users** for secure file operations
 - ⚡ Reduced file handling time by **40%**
-- 🔐 Improved user awareness of secure data management practices
+- 🔐 Improved understanding of file security concepts
-- 🧩 Demonstrated strong system design and C++ development skills
+- 🧠 Strengthened procedural programming and modular design skills

 ---

 ## 🧠 What Makes This Special

-- Built **from scratch in C++**
+- Built **from scratch in C++ using procedural programming**
-- Focused on **real-world security use case**
+- Focused on a **real-world file security use case**
-- Combines **CLI UI + encryption system design**
-- Includes **manual + automated control workflows**
-- Clean architecture with modular structure
+- Lightweight and efficient CLI-based system
+- Modular function-based design for clarity and maintainability
+- Inspired by **clean software engineering principles**

 ---